magic-wormhole/magic-wormhole/docs/api.md

 internet, but they do not need to have public IP addresses or know how to contact each other ahead of time.

-Security and connectivity is provided by means of an "wormhole code": a short string that is transcribed from one machine to the other by the users at the keyboard.
+Security and connectivity is provided by means of a "wormhole code": a short string that is transcribed from one machine to the other by the users at the keyboard.
 This works in conjunction with a baked-in "rendezvous server" that relays information from one machine to the other.